 The Registered Pharmacist supervising the Registrant must be registered as a pharmacist in Massachusetts and his or her registration must be in good standing;

-The Registrant must arrange for the supervising pharmacist to submit a letter directly to the Board within 90 days of the Effective Date.
+The Registrant must arrange for the supervising pharmacist to submit a letter directly to the Board within 90 days of the Effective Date or within five business days of obtaining employment as a pharmacist.
 The supervising pharmacist must verify that he or she (1) holds a registration as a pharmacist in Massachusetts that is in good standing, (2) that he or she has read this Agreement, and (3) that he or she agrees to supervise the Registrant’s practice as specified in this Agreement.

 The Registrant must arrange for the supervising pharmacist to submit a second letter directly to the Board within 100 days of the date of the letter provided pursuant to paragraph 4(d)(ii).
 In the second letter, the supervising pharmacist must describe the Registrant’s practice during the supervisory period, including any violations of standards of practice that may have occurred during that time.